Robast-GmbH/PCB_Designs/README.md

 4. Hit `Apply, Save Schematic & Continue`.
 5. Hit `Export`.

-Now that we there is a BOM and we push the BOM to the main/master, the workflow triggers to create a bom export which includes documents like datasheets and certificates.
+Now that we there is a BOM and we push the BOM to the main, the workflow triggers to create a bom export which includes documents like datasheets and certificates.